Osama446/JavaScriptTraining/README.md

   let keyword is block level.
   var is function block.
   functions are Objects in JavaScript.
+  Arrow functions do not rebind [this] keyword unlike old functions.
+The arrow function inherits the [this] value of it's parent object.

   new methods notations example: const person = {